 Do you have to vent an electric fireplace?
 The simple answer is no; you do not have to vent an electric fireplace which means better air quality.
 Electric fireplaces are ventless and easy to install and use.
-This article will dive deep into this topic to feel safe about your electric fireplace buying decision and the requirements for installing and operating one safely.
+This article will dive deep into this topic about your electric fireplace buying decision and the requirements for installing and operating one safely.
 With an electric fireplace, safety is not an issue.

 Electric fireplaces do not actually burn a fuel source.